ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

  - $ \mu $ is the average survival rate for that grade
  - $ k = \frac{\text{max variance}}{\text{observed variance}} - 1 $

 If helpful, note that max variance refers to the theoretical maximum for a Bernoulli proportion, $ \text{max_variance} = \mu (1 - \mu) $.
 The formula $ k = \frac{\text{max_variance}}{\text{observed_variance}} - 1 $ rescales the beta shape parameters so the beta's variance can match the observed variance when possible.
 If the observed variance is zero (e.g., a constant historical survival rate), avoid division-by-zero and fall back to a degenerate or conservative distribution (for example, using the observed mean or a tight beta centered on it).

 ### Modeling New Student Generation

 New student generation is modeled as the number of new students entering the system at each grade level.
 The choice of distribution for modeling new student generation depends on the relationship between the mean and variance of the historical generation data.
 If the variance is less than the mean (underdispersion), a binomial distribution is used.
 If the variance is approximately equal to the mean (equidispersion), a Poisson distribution is used.
-In practice we treat $ \text{mean} \approx \text{variance} $ using a small numerical tolerance to avoid floating-point noise.
-For example, $ \abs{\text{variance}} - \abs{\text{mean}} \le 1e-6 $ is considered equidispersion and triggers the Poisson model.
+In practice we treat $ \text{mean} \approx \text{variance} $ using a small numerical tolerance to avoid floating-point noise.For example, $ \abs{\text{variance}} - \abs{\text{mean}} \le 1e-6 $ is considered equidispersion and triggers the Poisson model.
 You can adjust this tolerance depending on sample size and the scale of counts.
 If the variance is greater than the mean (overdispersion), a negative binomial distribution is used.

 $$
 Generation_{grade, sim} \sim Dist(params)